jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_networkports.md

 This port is used by the Spotlight Client to communicate with the Spotlight Diagnostic Server.
 This port must be open for incoming connections on the Spotlight Diagnostic Server host.

-## Network ports on the Spotlight Cloud Diagnostic Server

-### TCP 3166

-This port is used by the Spotlight Cloud Diagnostic Server to communicate with the Spotlight Native Collector process on the same host.
-No external connections are required on this port.

-### TCP 443

-This port is used by the Spotlight Cloud Diagnostic Server to communicate with Spotlight Cloud.
-This port must be open for outgoing connections on the Spotlight Cloud Diagnostic Server host.

-### TCP 8930 and 7985

-These two ports are used on the Spotlight Cloud Diagnostic Server host for internal communications between the Spotlight Cloud Diagnostic Server service and the Spotlight Cloud Diagnostic Server App.

 ## Network ports on monitored Windows servers and hosts of database connections